-- Resources Committee incorporating finance and audit
+- Resources Committee\ incorporating premises and HR

-- Achievement & Standards Committee
+- Achievement & Standards Committee\

+- Finance, Audit and Risk Committee\

 - Pay & Performance Committee

-- Admissions Committee
+- · Admissions Committee

-All of the committees are formally constituted with terms of reference and comprise appropriately qualified and experienced members.
+All of the committees\ are formally constituted with terms of reference and comprise appropriately qualified and experienced members.
 Governors delegate specific responsibilities to its committees, the activities of which are reported to and discussed at full Governing Body Meetings.
 The committees meet each term.
 All policies and budget decisions are agreed by the Governing Body.

-The Head Teacher is the Accounting Officer and is a member of the Resources, Achievement & Standards, and reports to the Pay & Performance Committees.
+The Headteacher is the Accounting Officer and is a member of the Resources, Achievement & Standards, Finance Committee, and reports to the Pay & Performance Committees.
 The Business Manager is the Principal Finance Officer.

-The day to day management of the Academy is undertaken by the Head Teacher, supported by the Leadership Team.
+The day to day management of the Academy is undertaken by the Headteacher, supported by the Leadership Team.